 - Trekking poles come in handy when walking in the loose sands and going up and down the dunes.

-- Swimwear if you expect not to be able to resist the temptation of those incredible empty beaches and blue waters.
+- Swimwear if you expect not to be able to resist the temptation of those incredible empty beaches and blue (but cold!) waters.